 In Kalmar you stroll on venerable paths.
 With its architecture and city plan, its walls, cobblestone streets and stone buildings from the 17th century, the city has done an exceptional job of preserving the memory of Sweden’s period as a great power.
-Experience Old Town, which lies right next to Kalmar Castle, Kalmar Länsmuseum with its Crown exhibition and Kalmar Konstmuseum with its much-discussed exhibitions in newly constructed premises designed by Tham & Vidergård Architects.
+Experience Old Town, which lies right next to Kalmar Castle, Kalmar County Museum with its exhibition about the ship "Kronan" and Kalmar Art Museum with its much-discussed exhibitions in newly constructed premises designed by Tham & Vidergård Architects.

 Kalmar County Museum

 Kalmar County museum is found in a big building that once contained Kalmar steam mill.
 The museum offers exhibitions throughout the year.
 The biggest exhibition presents the warship “Kronan” that sank at the south coast of Öland 1676.
 Already at the entrance, you will meet some of the ships big canons.
 The exhibition shows some of the most interesting objects from the ship including a big gold treasure.
 In addition, the museum presents temporary exhibitions on current social and cultural topics.

 Kalmar Art Museum with the Design Archive in Pukeberg, Nybro, is the museum for art and design in Kalmar County.
 The collections cast light upon the development of art and design during the 19th and 20th centuries up until the present day.
 Kalmar Art Museum displays temporary art history exhibitions and contemporary art with both regional and national perspectives as well as international art with a special focus on northeastern Europe and the Baltic.